ImtiazVision/Cloud-Computing/Virtualization/virtualization.md

 It allows apps to execute in environments where the native application would fail.

 It helps to maintain a common software baseline across numerous machines, which saves system integration and management expenses.

+### Storage and Desktop Virtualization :

+**Storage virtualization** : is a technique in which several physical storages are pooled to look as a single storage.

+**Desktop virtualization** : or client virtualization is a concept that keeps the user's desktop on a distant server and allows the user to view it from any device or location.